Glossary

 Blockby element, type, coordinate range, or distance.
 Combinable with&,|,~.
 See Selector. - Wrapper

-- Runs an external executable (antechamber, tleap, Packmol) as a subprocess and captures its results.
+- Runs an external executable (antechamber, tleap, …) as a subprocess and captures its results.
 Crosses an execution boundary.
+Packing uses molpack in-process, not a wrapper.
 See Wrapper and Adapter.

 - Adapter